It may be the world’s only carport renovation inspired by a bird in flight.

 The project by Ottawa’s 25:8 Architecture + Urban Design is more than just a carport.
 The startlingly delightful wood-clad addition to a standard-issue 1970s brick duplex in the Westboro Beach neighbourhood also serves as a rooftop deck for observing birds on the surrounding National Capital Commission land and houses both a new home office and a family living area.

-The project, dubbed #Ferndale_Flightdeck, won two trophies at Ottawa’s 2023 Housing Design Awards — renovation under $150,000 and exterior details — and was a finalist for the All Things Home People’s Choice Award.
+The project, dubbed #Ferndale_Flightdeck, won trophies for both exterior design details and home renovation at Ottawa’s 2023 Housing Design Awards and was a finalist for the All Things Home People’s Choice Award.

-That it wound up resembling a soaring bird, with the wood cladding extending to the ground like a wing, was accidental, according to Jay S. Lim, lead designer on the project and founder of 25:8.
+That the project wound up resembling a soaring bird, with the wood cladding extending to the ground like a wing, was accidental, according to Jay S. Lim, lead designer on the project and founder of 25:8.

 The homeowners wanted to renovate their aging carport and add indoor family space.
 “We found out they were bird watchers almost in passing.
 When we went to their house, we saw all these birds and some binoculars and said, ‘Oh, that’s interesting.’
 And they said, ‘Yeah, it would be great if the new office could see out to the birds.’
 That initiated the design.”